Rdrgzfermin/Rdrgzfermin/README.md

 - Gamer in my free time

-- Coding is something i like working on finding problems or making new ones :P
+- Coding is something i like working on, finding problems or making new ones :P

 - like to learn